DevGajjar28/Assignment-Ecom/README.md

 ## Features
 - Responsive design using TailwindCSS
-- Smooth animations with GSAP
+- Smooth user interface
 - Navigation and routing using React Router
 - FontAwesome icons for a modern look
 - Various UI components with Material Tailwind and Headless UI
+- Searching keyword(make user easy to use)
+- pagination

 ## Installation
 Follow these steps to set up the project locally: